 - Obtained a class-wide preliminary injunction barring the City of Los Angeles from enforcing “gang injunctions.”

 - Secured a historic preliminary injunction that eliminated the blocked cash bail system in Los Angeles County for individuals arrested on most low-level, non-violent offenses.

 - Secured settlement ending ICE’s use of private contractors for immigration arrests in California and imposing a monitoring period to ensure compliance with the settlement.

 - Partnered with the ACLU to successfully exonerate a man who spent 23 years in prison for a crime he did not commit.

 - Won several cases that allowed immigrants fleeing from violence in their native countries to remain in the United States.

 All attorneys enjoy tremendous latitude in the kinds of pro bono cases they take on and are encouraged to find matters that are meaningful to them.
-The firm treats pro bono hours the same as billable time, and there is no cap on hours that an attorney may devote to pro bono work.
+The firm treats pro bono hours the same as billable time, and there is no cap on the hours that an attorney may devote to pro bono work.

-Our lawyers are also actively involved with nonprofit boards and civic work, including the RAND Civil Justice Institute, Mayo Clinic, the Commission on Judicial Nominees Evaluation (JNE) of the California Bar, California Fair Political Practices Commission, the California Women’s Law Center, and anti-poverty non-profit LIFT-LA.
+Our lawyers are also actively involved with nonprofit boards and civic work, including the RAND Civil Justice Institute, Mayo Clinic, the Commission on Judicial Nominees Evaluation (JNE) of the California Bar, California Fair Political Practices Commission, the California Women’s Law Center and anti-poverty non-profit LIFT-LA.
 We encourage and support all attorneys to find ways to become involved in the community.